Quiri/quiri.github.io/_posts/2015-08-29-elasticsearch-and-the-german-federal-office-for-information-security.markdown

 Elasticsearch per default comes with no security settings at all, as the whole config file consists of a bunch of comments. **If you just plan to play around with Elasticsearch, it´s perfectly fine to keep the default settings, but if you´re serious about it, you definitely need to secure it properly.**

 Because if you don´t and if you happen to have a server based in Germany, sooner rather than later you´ll get an abuse notification from the german Federal Office for Information Security.
 Take that.
-While in the US the first though when confronted to new apps, webapps and other services seems to be "Awesome!
+While in the US the first though when confronted with new apps, webapps and other services seems to be "Awesome!
 It´ll be so much fun to try it out!", in Germany things are different.
 The first though on a German´s mind is rather "Holy crap, how about data privacy?
 Where are their servers hosted?
 Do they moneterize my data?".
 Anyways, it took their bot a couple of hours to figure out that my Elasticsearch had a potential security flaw.
 I´ve spent the next couple of hours panicking about my server´s security and trying to find out if someone had hacked it by studying an insane amount of logs.
 It was so much fun!
 Not.

 ![No fun at all](http://i.imgur.com/Dz3nk.jpg)
 {: .center}